CptMilk/cptmilk/pages/ToS.md

   </ul>

   <h2>4.
 Refunds</h2>
-  <p>The Finest Designs does not offer refunds under any circumstances.</p>
+  <p>The Finest™ Designs does not offer refunds under any circumstances.</p>

   <h2>5.
 Refusal of Service</h2>
   <p>The Finest™ Designs reserves the right to refuse service and close any ticket at any time before receiving payment.</p>